 The DART is not designed to provide first response services, such as search and rescue or emergency trauma care.
 Instead, it can be useful where the capabilities of local governments and humanitarian agencies to provide primary health care and potable water are overstretched.

-The DART deploys outside Canada only in response to a formal request for its services either from the affected country or from an international organization such as the United Nations.
+The CAF is ready to support GAC, which is the lead agency for the Government of Canada’s humanitarian response should there be a request for assistance from the affected country or from an international organization such as the United Nations.

 The DART has the following main elements:

 - DART Headquarters: DART HQ is the link to the governments of Canada and the affected nation, and to partner organizations such as the UN and non-governmental humanitarian aid agencies.
 Under the direction of the Commanding Officer, DART HQ is responsible for determining and co-ordinating all the unit’s work in the theatre of operations.
 DART HQ is supported directly by a Military Police Section of two CAF members.
 DART HQ is drawn mostly from the 1st Canadian Division Headquarters) and the Canadian Forces Joint Signal Regiment (about 13 CAF members) in Kingston, Ontario.

 - DART Company Headquarters: “DART Company” is the main body of the DART, and includes Engineer Troop, Medical Platoon, Logistics Platoon and Defence & Security Platoon.
 DART Coy HQ provides command and control for its sub-units and sets their tasking priorities; it also provides a separate command team that can direct a split operation if required.